NaughtyRider/CasperDeploy/e2e/cep47/readme.md

-In auctionBid.ts all the entrypoint are there.
+In auctionBid.ts all the entrypoint of casper-private-auction are there.

 To use them just uncomment them and use them accordingly